 Well, the weather has turned!
 Today I had a scarf and jacket on.
-I can’t say I was disappointed this week, as I needed to cook up some some!
+I can’t say I was disappointed this week, as I needed to cook up some soup!
 My friend Shez has just had an operation and is resting at home; and Bethy just had her third baby boy!
 I was inspired to cook for my friends laying in bed; and what better comfort food than a beautiful bowl of vegan soup.
 I couldn’t pass over this fantastic velvety spinach soup which is just simply scrumptious.

 I cooked this soup for a lunch and lecture at Dr Elaine Carter’s office and received rave reviews from people that “didn’t know they liked spinach”!
 I had originally planned to serve a vegan lemon asparagus soup, but there were people on the guest list that could not eat red skinned potatoes.
 So, I whipped this up and hit the jackpot!
 For those of you following the Body Ecology Diet and looking for delicious body ecology recipes this soup is a star!
 Just make sure you use raw blanched almonds to cream instead of the raw cashews.

 The best thing about this soup is that it takes less than half an hour from chopping board to table; and is dead easy.
 Unlike starchy soups that need about 30-40 minutes to cook through, this soup only needs about 20 minutes.
 Just chop up your ingredients, bring to the boil, simmer, blend and serve.
 I can’t seem to go past using whole roasted garlic in my soups.
-It just brings a depth of flavour that is hard to beat.
+It just brings a depth of flavor that is hard to beat.
 I suppose, if you are on a winning blend, just keep spinning!

 Feel free to add more salt to this soup than I have specified.
 I do.
 I have left the basic recipe relatively salt free to allow everyone to create their perfect blend.
 You know my penchant for salt!
 Embrace the blend and taste approach, and you will be on your way to a winning blend.

 If you want this soup to taste exactly like mine, the vegetable stock/broth that you use is important.
 Not all stocks were created equal.
 They really do vary in quality and taste.
-I always use Massel vegetable stock, which I believe is superior in quality and flavour.
+I always use Massel vegetable stock, which I believe is superior in quality and flavor.
 Massel stocks are vegan, gluten free, lactose free, kosher and free of MSG.
 When I don't make my own home made stock (I really do need to post that recipe) I always use Massel stocks.
 I actually prefer to use the stock cubes so I can control the strength.
 I use 1 stock cube for every 2 cups of filtered water.

-Stick your snout in this spinach soup and go green!
 You won’t be disappointed – even if you thought you didn’t like spinach!